Can you get life insurance if you have diabetes?

 Age of onset

-The younger you were when you were diagnosed with diabetes, the less favorable your rates will be.
-People diagnosed over the age of 50 generally receive better rates, according to 2023 Policygenius data.
+The younger you were when you were diagnosed with diabetes, the more expensive your rates will be.
+People diagnosed over the age of 50 generally receive better rates.

 Life insurance companies use your height-to-weight ratio to determine your rates regardless of whether you have diabetes.
 Because weight loss is often recommended to help manage type 2 diabetes, your height and weight are especially important in assessing your insurance risk if you do have diabetes.